City-of-Turku/sports-suggestor-rag/README.md

 poetry shell
 ```

-Then check the parameters that have been pre-configured in the `.env` file in this directory.
+Then take a look at `.env.example` files for backend and frontend and create `.env` files based on them.
 (E.g. you might need to configure an `OPENAI_API_KEY` if you're using OpenAI as model provider).

 If you are using any tools or data sources, you can update their config files in the `config` folder.